Sarsenn/Sarsenn/README.md

 I'm a front-end developer from Kazakhstan 🇰🇿

 ## 🙏 Visit my website
-[BaggerFast's docs](https://baggerfast.github.io/Sarsenn) - Here I post helpful IT manuals.
+[Sarsenn's docs](https://sarsenn.github.io/Sarsenn) - Here I post helpful IT manuals.
 They can be used as references

 <details align="left">
   <summary><h2><b>📚 My stack</b></h2></summary>